 These are the kinds of risks that can snap you out of the doldrums small businesses often experience.
 Heck, in my opinion, I’m willing to bet that the failure rate of small businesses would decrease significantly in proportion to the increase in educated risk that they took.

-So in closing, I’ll leave you with a question to think about and I highly recommend that you spend a few minutes with this one as your success does depend on it….
+I’ll leave you with a question to think about and I highly recommend that you spend a few minutes with this one as your success does depend on it….
 Here goes: What risk will you take today, different from yesterday that can possibly move you at least one step closer to where you want to be with your small business?